Sign up for email news and updates about the BART Warm Springs Extension Project.

 Project Background

-In 1992 the BART Board of Directors certified the Final Environmental Impact Report (EIR) and adopted the extension; however, the project was not constructed because sufficient funds were not available.
-In 2006 the project completed an environmental review under the National Environmental Policy Act (NEPA).
+In 1992, the BART Board of Directors certified the Final Environmental Impact Report (EIR) and adopted the two-station extension; however, the project was not constructed because sufficient funds were not available.
+In 2006, the project completed an environmental review under the National Environmental Policy Act (NEPA).
 This was in addition to the California Environmental Quality Act (CEQA) clearance that was completed in 2003.
-Read the history of the Warm Springs Extension environmental process and a chronology of the Warm Springs Extension project.
+View the history of the Warm Springs Extension environmental process and a chronology of the Warm Springs Extension project.

-In 2007 BART devised an implementation strategy whereby the project would be constructed via two large contracts: The Fremont Central Park Subway Contract and the Line, Track, Station and Systems Contract.
-This approach is intended to minimize overall escalation costs and most appropriately deal with the special needs associated with the underground portion of the project in Fremont Central Park.
+In 2007, BART devised an implementation strategy whereby the project would be constructed via two large contracts: The Fremont Central Park Subway Contract and the Line, Track, Station, and Systems Contract.
+This approach succeeded in minimizing overall escalation costs and the special needs associated with the disruption to Fremont Central Park.

 Fremont Central Park Subway Contract

-The Fremont Central Park Subway Contract (Subway) includes a mile-long subway beneath Fremont Central Park, an embankment for the BART trackway, two ventilation structures and relocation of recreational facilities within Fremont Central Park.
-The contract work area extends from just south of Walnut Avenue, through Stevenson Boulevard and Fremont Central Park, including a portion of Lake Elizabeth, and to the east side the Union Pacific Railroad (UPRR) freight tracks just north of Paseo Padre Parkway.
-The BART Board awarded the Subway Contract to the Shimmick/Skanska Joint Venture on May 28, 2009 for the low bid of $137 million and the contract was completed on schedule.
+The Fremont Central Park Subway Contract (Subway) included a mile-long subway beneath Fremont Central Park, an embankment for the BART trackway, two ventilation structures, and relocation of recreational facilities within Fremont Central Park.
+The contract work area extended from just south of Walnut Avenue, through Stevenson Boulevard and Fremont Central Park, including a portion of Lake Elizabeth, and to the east side of the Union Pacific Railroad (UPRR) freight tracks just north of Paseo Padre Parkway.
+The BART Board awarded the Subway contract to the Shimmick/Skanska Joint Venture on May 28, 2009, for the low bid of $137 million, and the contract was completed on schedule and under budget.

-The Line, Track, Station and Systems (LTSS) Contract is a design-build contract intended to perform the final design as well as construct the remaining parts of the Warm Springs Extension, including the trackway, systems, tie-in at the Fremont Station, and the new Warm Springs/South Fremont Station and parking lot.
-This contract will also include certain provisions so as to facilitate both the further extension of BART into Santa Clara County (by VTA), and the possible future construction of an intermediate station in the Irvington district (subject to funding by the City of Fremont).
+The Line, Track, Station, and Systems (LTSS) Contract was a design-build contract intended to perform the final design as well as construct the remaining parts of the Warm Springs Extension, including the trackway, systems, tie-in at the Fremont Station, and the new Warm Springs/South Fremont Station and parking lot.
+This contract also included certain provisions to facilitate both the further extension of BART into Santa Clara County (by VTA) and the construction of an intermediate station in the Irvington District.

-The Warm Springs/South Fremont Station, including the surrounding site, is being carefully designed to promote both multi-modal and disabled access as well as accommodate potential future transit oriented development.
-The station will meet not only BART's Facility Design Standards, but also the expectations of the BART Bicycle Task Force, the BART Disability Task Force, and the accessibility requirements of the State Architect.
-Furthermore, the site development will be well integrated within the surrounding infrastructure, both existing and planned.
-The conceptual and preliminary design of the station itself has been the work of Robin Chiang & Company of San Francisco, architectural sub-consultant of BART's General Engineering Consultant, Parsons Brickerhoff, Inc. The open and gracefully geometric design, coupled with ample landscaping and a public art component, is intended to capture both the spirit and energy of BART as well as the history and culture of the Warm Springs District of Fremont.
-This design concept will now be completed and detailed by the Design-Build contractor's architect, HNTB, as part of the execution of the LTSS contract.
+The Warm Springs/South Fremont Station, including the surrounding site, was carefully designed to promote both multimodal and disabled access as well as to accommodate potential future transit-oriented development.
+The station meets not only BART's Facility Design Standards, but also the expectations of the BART Bicycle Task Force, the BART Disability Task Force, and the accessibility requirements of the State Architect.
+Furthermore, the site development is well integrated within the surrounding infrastructure, both existing and planned.
+The conceptual and preliminary design of the station itself was the work of Robin Chiang & Company of San Francisco, architectural sub-consultant of BART's General Engineering Consultant, Parsons Brinckerhoff, Inc. The open and gracefully geometric design, coupled with ample landscaping and a public art component, is intended to capture both the spirit and energy of BART, as well as the history and culture of the Warm Springs District of Fremont.
+This design concept was completed and detailed by the Design-Build contractor's architect, HNTB, as part of the execution of the LTSS contract.

 Tail Track Building Demolition Contract